aqibsaeed/Urban-Sound-Classification/README.md

 * Matplotlib
 * Librosa

-The UrbanSound8k dataset used can be downloaded from the following [[link]](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html)
+The UrbanSound8k dataset used for model training, can be downloaded from the following [[link]](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html)